-- Independent Living Support Services provides for non-medical home and community based services as an alternative to nursing home care.
-Examples of services delivered as In-Home Services include: Personal Care, Respite Care, Housekeeping Services, Adult Day Care/Adult Day Health Care, Home Health Aid, Home Nursing, Telephone Assurances, Chore Maintenance, Support Services, and Home Delivered Meals.
-Services associated with access to services such as transportation, outreach, information and assistance, and case management are also included. - Disease Prevention and Health Promotion Services are intended to address wellness and include services such as health risk assessments, routine health screening, nutritional counseling and education, home injury control services, medication management screening, and counseling regarding social services and follow-up health services. - Family Caregiver Support Program provides services to family caregivers of older adults, as well as grandparents and other relative caregivers of children not more than 18 years of age.
+- Home and Community Based Services provides for non-medical home and community based services as an alternative to nursing home care.
+Examples of services delivered include: case management, home-delivered meals, housekeeping, personal care, respite care, adult day care/adult day health care, and home nursing.
+Services associated with access to services such as transportation, outreach, and information and assistance are also included. - Disease Prevention and Health Promotion Services are intended to support healthy lifestyles and promote healthy behaviors.
+These services include evidence-based disease prevention and health promotion programs designed to reduce the need for more costly medical interventions. - Family Caregiver Support Program provides services to family caregivers of older adults, as well as grandparents and other relative caregivers of children not more than 18 years of age.
 Services provided to family caregivers include: 1) Information to caregivers about available services; 2) Assistance to caregivers in gaining access to supportive services; 3) Individual counseling, organization of support groups, and caregiver training to caregivers to assist the caregivers in making decisions and solving problems relating to their caregiving roles; 4) Respite care to enable caregivers to be temporarily relieved from their caregiving responsibilities; and 5) Supplemental services, on a limited basis, to complement the care provided by caregivers. - Long-Term Care Ombudsman Program provides investigation and assistance in the resolution of complaints made by, or on behalf of older persons who are residents of long-term care facilities; advocacy for quality long-term care services; analysis and monitoring of issues and policies that relate to residents in long-term care facilities; and training to volunteers and designated representatives of the office. - Senior Community Service Employment Program (SCSEP) provides subsidized part-time employment for low-income persons age 55 and older.
 The expectation is that these persons will become employed in unsubsidized positions. - State Health Insurance Assistance Program (SHIP) receives its funding through the Centers for Medicare and Medicaid Services.
 SHIP assists Arizona's Medicare beneficiaries in understanding and accessing the healthcare benefits to which they are entitled and assists Medicare beneficiaries, caregivers, families and social services professionals seeking health insurance and benefits information and assistance.
 The Senior Medicare Patrol provides education on the detection of potential health care system fraud and abuse.
 Information and assistance is provided through a national toll free number, educational events, and face-to-face counseling.
 Volunteers provide outreach and deliver information and assistance in both programs. - Legal Services Assistance Program provides legal assistance to older Arizonans who may be unable to appropriately manage their own affairs. - Adult Protective Services (APS) Program is administered directly by the DAAS throughout its 31 offices within six districts.
 Adult Protective Services accepts and evaluates reports of abuse, neglect, and exploitation of vulnerable and incapacitated adults and offers appropriate services.